s-bear/resolution-target/README.md

 # Resolution Test Patterns

 Various resolution targets for photography with PDF, SVG, and source files.
+With some tweaking, the image files could also be used for testing image interpolation or compression algorithms.

 ## radial-sharp-*
 Siemens star patterns with the given number of spokes and sharp boundaries between lines.